mengting1995/Seg2I-test/README.md

   <img width="80%" src="Figure/Fig4_keshihua.png">
 </p>

-Note: Please download the trained network parameters from the "model" folder in the "Branch" branch.
+Note: Please download the trained network parameters from the "model" folder in the "master" Branch.